Write Into Your Calling

 Every writer’s first concern is his or her craft and creativity.
 Learn to cultivate the writing life as a high calling.
 Use your skills as a writer to explore and communicate the mysteries and meaning of creation and human experience.

 Belhaven writers also develop practical skills and a clear career path for using their gifts.
 Your immersive experience includes internships, focused workshops, applied skills training, and experience editing and publishing The Brogue, our journal of fine arts.

 Anything is possible for alumni of the Belhaven University Creative Writing program.
 Just ask bestselling author — and 2011 Creative Writing alumna — Angie Thomas, author of The Hate U Give, On the Come Up, and Concrete Rose.
 Angie got her start at Belhaven, and you, too, can benefit from our extraordinary faculty and thoughtfully designed curriculum.

 Whether you major or minor in creative writing, you will find your skills sharpened, your worldview strengthened, and your calling clearer.
 Apply today to start your next chapter.

-Belhaven University is the only Christian university in the US offering a Bachelor of Fine Arts in creative writing and one of only 26 undergraduate institutions offering such a degree.
+Belhaven University is one of only three Christian universities in the U.S. offering a Bachelor of Fine Arts in creative writing.

 Creative Writing Major at Belhaven